Parade Gardens

 The management plan is jointly written with Wirral Council and the Friends, it is an ideal plan for the Gardens but with the Council funding restraints only basic maintenance is carried out with the Friends doing as much as possible. (if plan not shown, please refresh page)

-Parade Gardens Round Bed
+Parade Gardens Rose Bed

 This bed is full of roses, some of which are original ones and many years old.
 We have heavily pruned them and giving them plenty of feed, they are now looking wonderful.
 Lavender has been planted along the beds surrounding wall.

-Parade Gardens courts
+Parade Gardens Courts

 Parade gardens has 2 tennis courts, a 5-a-side pitch and a basketball court.
 In 2020 thanks to a house building project in Hoylake on other tennis courts which attracted a levy amount to bring Parade Gardens tennis courts up to scratch.
 We just have the 5-a-side court to renovate now.

-Parade Gardens volunteers
+Parade Gardens Volunteers

 There are so many beds to look after in Parade Gardens we hold monthly Gardens tidies to keep everything looking good.